jazzband/django-redshift-backend/README.rst

 Differences from postgres_psycopg2 backend
 ==========================================

+Type mapping:

-* Use 'integer identity(1, 1)' for AutoField
+* 'integer identity(1, 1)' for AutoField
-* Use 'timestamp' for DateTimeField
+* 'timestamp' for DateTimeField
-* Use 'varchar(max)' for TextField
+* 'varchar(max)' for TextField
 * Multiply 3 to VARCHAR length to support utf-8 string

+Stop using:

-* Not use RETURNING.
+* RETURNING.
-* Not use SELECT FOR UPDATE.
+* SELECT FOR UPDATE
-* Not use SET TIME ZONE.
+* SET TIME ZONE
-* Not use Index
+* INDEX
-* Not use DEFERRABLE INITIALLY DEFERRED
+* DEFERRABLE INITIALLY DEFERRED
-* Not use CONSTRAINT
+* CONSTRAINT
-* Not use DROP DEFAULT
+* DROP DEFAULT

+To support migration:

 * To add column to existent table on Redshift, column must be nullable
 * To support modify column, add new column -> data migration -> drop old column -> rename

+Please note that the migration support for redshift is not perfect yet.

 LICENSE
 =======